MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-balancing-demand-and-supply.md

 > [!NOTE]
 >  The application does not require the user to enter a SKU record when entering demand and/or supply for a particular combination of variant and location.
 Therefore, if a SKU does not exist for a given combination, application creates its own temporary SKU record based on the item card data.
 If Location Mandatory is set to Yes in the Inventory Setup page, then either a SKU must be created or Components at Location must be set to Yes.
 For more information, see [Design Details: Demand at Blank Location](design-details-demand-at-blank-location.md).

-### <a name="seriallot-numbers-are-loaded-by-specification-level"></a>Serial/Lot Numbers are Loaded by Specification Level
+### <a name="seriallot-numbers-are-loaded-by-specification-level"></a>Serial Numbers are Loaded by Specification Level
-Attributes in the form of serial/lot numbers are loaded into the inventory profiles along with the demand and supply that they are assigned to.
+Attributes in the form of serial numbers are loaded into the inventory profiles along with the demand and supply that they are assigned to.

 Demand and supply attributes are arranged by order priority as well as by their level of specification.
-Because serial/lot number matches reflect the level of specification, the more specific demand, such as a lot number selected specifically for a sale line, will seek a match before less specific demand, such as a sale from any lot number selected.
+Because serial number matches reflect the level of specification, the more specific demand, such as a lot number selected specifically for a sale line, will seek a match before less specific demand, such as a sale from any lot number selected.

 > [!NOTE]
 >  There are no dedicated prioritisation rules for serial/lot-numbered demand and supply, other than the level of specification defined by their combinations of serial and lot numbers and the item tracking setup of the involved items.

-During balancing, the planning system regards supply that carries serial/lot numbers as inflexible and will not try to increase or reschedule such supply orders (unless they are used in an order-to-order relation).
+During balancing, the planning system regards supply that carries serial numbers as inflexible and will not try to increase or reschedule such supply orders (unless they are used in an order-to-order relation).
 See Order-to-Order Links are Never Broken).
 This protects the supply from receiving several, possibly conflicting, action messages when a supply carries varying attributes—such as a collection of different serial numbers.

-Another reason that serial/lot numbered supply is inflexible is that serial/lot numbers are generally assigned so late in the process that it would be confusing if changes are suggested.
+Another reason that serial/lot numbered supply is inflexible is that serial numbers are generally assigned so late in the process that it would be confusing if changes are suggested.

-The balancing of serial/lot numbers does not respect the *frozen zone*.
+The balancing of serial numbers does not respect the *frozen zone*.
 If demand and supply is not synchronised, the planning system will suggest changes or suggest new orders, regardless of the planning starting date.

 ### <a name="order-to-order-links-are-never-broken"></a>Order-to-Order Links are Never Broken
 When planning an order-to-order item, the linked supply must not be used for any demand other than what it was originally intended for.
 The linked demand should not be covered by any other random supply, even if, in its present situation, it is available in time and quantity.
 For example, an assembly order that is linked to a sales order in an assemble-to-order scenario cannot be used to cover other demand.